jdillonh/love2d-libs/animation/README.md

 This is a library to abstract some of the complicated aspects of drawing sprite-based animations in Löve2d.
-The API is fairly simple and has two main modes.
+The API is fairly simple and has two main modes, _seconds_ and _frames_.

 include it in your project with: